AllureOfTheStars/Allure/GameDefinition/PLAYING.md

 resource management, area denial and unavoidable temporary retreats to other levels.
-Compared to that, the smaller scenarios, where the arena is a single floor only, provide a mostly tactical training and additional entertainment by trying to beat a high-score.
+Compared to that, the smaller scenarios, where the arena is a single floor only, provide a mostly tactical training and additional entertainment via trying to beat a high score.
-They offer variety and a breather between the deaths^H^H^H^H^H^H the brave attempts at the long crawl scenario.
-Some gameplay elements, however, like totally symmetric skirmishes, a race to the exit or heavy reliance on opportunity fire, feature only in the small scenarios.
+They offer variety and a breather between the attempts at the long crawl scenario.
+Some gameplay elements, however, like totally symmetric skirmishes, a race to the exit or heavy reliance on opportunity fire, feature only in the smaller scenarios.

 Monsters